 SalusWell is both, a result of kind of personal and professional dilemma that inspired us to re-evaluate the “serious” question about how to promote lifestyle health and well-being.
 After spending time under a Dietitian’s care, I came to realization that all of us can feel much better if we simply take charge of our nutrition and exercise to prevent illness and manage chronic illness.

 I spent next 4 months working with the Dietitian.
-She helped me with my nutrition without putting me on any crazy diet.
-The result, I lost weight, reduced my bad cholesterol and lowered my A1C.
+She helped me with nutrition without putting me on any crazy diet.
+The result, I lost weight, lowered my cholesterol and lowered my A1C.
 The best part was that my wife took charge of preparing meals that were nutritious and healthy as suggested by my Dietitian.
 Now we are living healthier and happier life.

 I WAS very active in sports most of my life.
 I played squash, tennis and golf.
 I had lived a pretty healthy lifestyle.
-My active life took a turn when I started travelling for my professional life.
-It meant staying in hotels, eating in restaurants, long travel times on planes, car and sitting in meetings for long periods.
+My active life took a turn when I started travelling professionally.
+Staying in hotels, eating in restaurants, long travel times on planes, car and sitting in meetings for long periods.
 This took a toll on my healthy lifestyle and my health.

-Taking care of yourself is never too late.
-It doesn’t have to be complicated at all.
-It is also never too late to get started.
-I now am enjoying an active and healthy life.
+Taking care of yourself is not complicated or too late.
+I am enjoying an active and healthy life now.

 I am a working mom with 4 kids.
 I am busy with church and my kids’ activities.
 I practice what I preach.
 I make a healthy lifestyle easy for myself – auto-programming habits of health into my life.